wp-plugins/formidable/readme.txt

 * Added 'frm_use_wpautop' filter for disabling all built-in occurrences of auto paragraphs (form description, HTML fields, and displaying paragraph fields)
 * Only show the form icon button on the edit post page for users with permission to view forms
 * Changed .form-required class to .frm_required_field
+* Start with label in edit mode after adding a new field
+* Added required indicator to styling
+* Don't allow whitespace to pass required field validation
 * PRO: Added option to restrict the file types uploaded in file upload fields
 * PRO: Added export to XML and export to CSV to bulk action dropdowns
 * PRO: Added [user_id] dynamic default value
 * PRO: Allow dynamic dates in the frm-graph shortcode.
 Ex [frm-graph id=x x_axis="created_at" x_start="-1 month"]
+* PRO: Added bar_flat to the graphs.
+Ex [frm-graph id=x type="bar_flat"]
-* PRO: Dynamically hide some x-axis labels if there are too many for the width of the graph
+* PRO: Dynamically hide some x-axis labels if there are too many for the width of the graph.
+Note: Does not work with percentage widths
 * PRO: Added the option to select an end date in calendar custom displays for displaying multiple day events
 * PRO: Added 'frm_show_entry_dates' filter for customizing which dates an entry should show on
 * PRO: Disabled used dates in date picker for dates marked as unique